FDSN/OBS-standards/standards_proposed.md

        - Not yet specified

 If there is no measure of clock drift:
+- miniSEED2:
     - Provide data as "D". set bit 7 of data quality flag ("time tag is questionable") to 1.
     - Add blockette 500, field 10 ("Clock status") indicating that there is an unmeasured drift (for example: "Unmeasured clock drift on Seascan MCXO, expected order = 1e-8")

-A new ``msmod`` option in development that should take care of creating *CLOCK CORRECTED** data, using linear, cubic spline, or polynnomial interpolation.
+A new ``msmod`` option in development should take care of creating *CLOCK CORRECTED* data, using linear, cubic spline, or polynomial interpolation.

 ##### Leap seconds
 **[STD {6/6}]** Leap seconds should be corrected in **CLOCK CORRECTED** data and the record containing the leap second should be flagged.